Erethon/synnefo/docs/install-guide-centos.rst

 .. code-block:: console

-   # apt-get install snf-cyclades-app memcached python-memcache
+   # yum install snf-cyclades-app memcached python-memcached

 If all packages install successfully, then Cyclades are installed and we proceed with their configuration.